Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Everything Degrades to Tokens

-Bleeding edge monolithic architectures like Gemini 1.5, GPT-4o, and Claude 3.5 Sonnet discard utilizing different isolated brains.
-When every picture can be heavily smashed into a 768-D sequence, and every audio wave identically converted into discrete acoustic patch variables, you merely pipe ALL OF THEM sequentially straight into the exact same Transformer engine side-by-side using unified arrays.
+Omni-modal architectures like Gemini 1.5 and GPT-4o discard separate isolated brains.
+(Claude 3.5 Sonnet, from the same era, had vision but not native audio.)
+When every picture can be encoded into a patch sequence and every audio wave converted into discrete acoustic tokens, you pipe all of them into the same Transformer engine side by side.

 Native Reaction Latency